The Woman Behind Rudi’s Gluten Free Bread (She Lives With Celiac)

 Jessie: “That’s a tall order.
 How did it go?”

 Suzie: “It was very, very difficult.
-The texture was too crumbly or too rubbery, or too high in sugar or fat.
+The texture was too crumbly or too rubbery, or too high in cane sugar, sea salt, or fat.
 So it really took months and months to make something we were proud of.
 Then in mid 2010 we finally made gluten-free bread that we loved and we all said ‘Yes, this is it!
 We like this and we can recreate this consistently.’
 Because it’s one thing to create something in a test kitchen that’s fabulous, but then translating that to a commercial bakery and making it at scale – that can be very, very difficult, and it was.
 Those were hard months for us.”

 Suzie: “As our gluten-free sales grew, we were dedicating more and more days of the week to our gluten-free baking.
 And it was quite a process to change over.
 We really had to nail down the cleanup procedures in order to get our regular bakery to a gluten-free state.
 And we just weren’t able to keep up with demand on either the gluten-free side or our core business: the organic side.
 When we were only able to fulfill 62% of our organic orders one week, that was the trigger.
-We realized we couldn’t sustain that and we needed a new facility that would only be dedicated to gluten free.”
+We realized we couldn’t sustain that and we next needed a new facility that would only be dedicated to gluten free.”

 Jessie: “And what measures do you take to ensure your gluten-free bakery avoids any cross contamination with your organic bakery.”